dell-cloud-marketplace/docker-varnish/README.md

 Using the docker-lamp image, simulate processor load by forcing a delay in PHP processing.

-Run the docker-lamp image, using the volume mapping to allow the PHP to be modified.
+Run the [dell/lamp](https://github.com/dell-cloud-marketplace/docker-lamp) image, using the volume mapping to allow the PHP to be modified.

     sudo docker run -d -p 8080:80 -v /lamp-www:/var/www/html --name lamp dell/lamp

-Modify the lamp index.php to have a delay when querying the MySql version.
+Modify the [dell/lamp](https://github.com/dell-cloud-marketplace/docker-lamp) index.php to have a delay when querying the MySql version.

     sudo nano /lamp-www/index.php